Tom Dougherty, CEO – Stealing Share

 NCAA Tournament winners and losers.
 Upsets worth it?

-The first weekend of the NCAA Tournament showcases its share of winners and losers from the first weekend.
+The first weekend of the NCAA Tournament showcases its share of winners and losers.
 (Sorry, Virginia!
 There is no Santa Claus.)
 March Madness represents my favorite sporting event on the calendar, but this one is particularly fascinating.

 Let’s take a brief look at the winners and losers of the NCAA Tournament from a brand perspective.